Do you like construction?

 How to become a contractor?
 The easiest answer is, you need training, and there are several ways to obtain it.
 As we have said, doing stuff at home or the school itself are the most basic forms of training, but an apprenticeship provides a more specialized platform.

 Vocational training is available, as are degree programs in construction management, science, or even engineering.
-Those are offered by colleges and other higher education institutions at the associate, bachelor’s, and master’s degree levels.
+Colleges and other higher education institutions offer those at the associate, bachelor’s, and master’s degree levels.

 The construction management course includes knowledge and training in math, physics, construction materials and methods, surveying, construction plans and measurements, and design.

 Another great way to get the training you need in construction is turning to the Minority Business Development Agency (MBDA).
 They offer a variety of training programs for people seeking to get certified to do government jobs.
 These programs vary depending on your location: simply find your nearest MBDA Business Center and ask there.